-Even if you do get to sleep a little, the quality of your sleep will be greatly reduced until a routine is established.
+Even if you do get to sleep a little, the quality of the sleep that you do get will be greatly reduced until a routine is established.

 Trying to look after a newborn baby whilst trying to get your own health back in order is no easy task.

-The sleep deprivation can have a negative effect on you and cause you to experience postpartum headaches.
+Sleep deprivation can have a huge negative effect on you and cause you to experience postpartum headaches.

-If you had any type of anaesthesia whilst you were giving birth then this could also be the culprit of your postpartum headaches.
+If you had any type of anesthesia whilst you were giving birth then this could also be the culprit of your postpartum headaches.

-If you have taken the epidural and experience a headache afterwards this is often referred to as spinal headache.
+If you have taken the epidural and experience a headache afterward this is often referred to as a spinal headache.

 Dealing with a spinal headache is a little more complicated.